paull2797/about-me/README.md

-Paul Liu
+Name : Paul Liu

-paull2797@hstat.org
+Email : paull2797@hstat.org

-Highschool of Telecommunications Arts and Technology
+School : Highschool of Telecommunications Arts and Technology

+Bio : I am a junior at HSTAT.
+I enjoy videogames and other forms of technology.